sparkfun/SparkFun_ESP32_Qwiic_Pro_Mini/docs/hardware_overview.md

 ## ESP32 PICO Mini

 At the core of ESP32 PICO MINI 02 is the ESP32-PICO-V3-02 sip*.
-The chip is designed to be scalable and adaptive.
 There are two CPU cores that can be individually controlled, and the CPU clock frequency is adjustable from 80 MHz to 240 MHz.
 The chip also has a low-power coprocessor that can be used instead of the CPU to save power while performing tasks that do not require much computing power, such as monitoring of peripherals.
-This ESP32 chip integrates a rich set of peripherals, ranging from SD card interface, capacitive touch sensors, ADC, DAC, Two-Wire Automotive Interface, to Ethernet, high-speed SPI, UART, I2S, I2C, etc. For more information, refer to the [datasheet](assets/board_files/Espressif_Systems_04082021_ESP32_PICO_MINI_02_N8R2-2295871.pdf).
+For more information, refer to the [datasheet](assets/board_files/Espressif_Systems_04082021_ESP32_PICO_MINI_02_N8R2-2295871.pdf).

 <!--